jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ![the nano editor](http://korflab.ucdavis.edu/Unix_and_Perl/nano.png)

-The bottom of the nano window shows you a list of simple commands which are all accessible by typing â€˜Controlâ€™ plus a letter.
+The bottom of the nano window shows you a list of simple commands which are all accessible by typing 'Control' plus a letter.
 E.g. Control + X exits the program.

 #### Task U27.1 [U27.1]
 Type the following text in the editor and then save it (Control + O).
-Nano will ask if you want to â€˜save the modified bufferâ€™ and then ask if you want to keep the same name.
+Nano will ask if you want to 'save the modified buffer' and then ask if you want to keep the same name.
 Then exit nano (Control + X) and use `less` to confirm that the profile file contains the text you added.

 	# some useful command line short-cuts
 	alias ls='ls -p'
 	alias rm='rm -i'

-Now you have successfully created a configuration file (called â€˜profileâ€™) which contains two aliases.
+Now you have successfully created a configuration file (called 'profile') which contains two aliases.
 The first line that starts with a hash (#) is a comment, these are just notes that you can add to explain what the other lines are doing.
 But how do you get Unix to recognize the contents of this file?
 The [source][] command tells Unix to read the contents of a file and treat it as a series of Unix commands (but it will ignore any comments).

 #### Task U27.2 [U27.2]
 Open a new terminal window or tab (to ensure that any aliases will not work) and then type the following (make sure you first change to the correct directory):